VANDERBILT UNIVERSITY HUMAN RESOURCES POLICIES AND PROCEDURES

 III.
 USE OF VANDERBILT RESOURCES FOR PERMISSIBLE POSTINGS

 Notices regarding charitable activities must be approved three (3) working days prior to posting.
-Request for approval should be submitted to the office of the Associate Vice Chancellor Human Resources.
-Staff utilizing the bulletin board must provide his/her name, telephone number and where he/she can be reached after work with all bulletin board postings.
+Request for approval should be submitted to the office of the Associate Vice Chancellor of Human Resources.
+An employee who uses the bulletin board must provide his/her name, telephone number and where he/she can be reached after work with all bulletin board postings.

-NOTE: Staff may not use a work telephone number, a Vanderbilt email address, Vanderbilt voice mail box or receive calls regarding the posted advertisement during work hours.
+NOTE: Employees may not use a work telephone number, a Vanderbilt email address, Vanderbilt voice mail box or receive calls regarding the posted advertisement during work hours.

-A. Bulletin boards are not intended for the purpose of soliciting or distributing items other than those personal items or services that the staff member desires to exchange, sell or give away.
+A. Bulletin boards are not intended for the purpose of soliciting or distributing items other than those personal items or services that the employee desires to exchange, sell or give away.

 B. Any notice that does not meet the appropriate posting requirement will be removed.
-Staff using Vanderbilt property to post inappropriate notices may be subject to the Performance Management process.
+Employees using Vanderbilt property to post inappropriate notices may be subject to the Performance Management process.

 C. For questions about appropriate materials that can be posted, please contact Employee Relations.